aathanor/ResearchSite/content/PatterConstellations-Formalism.md

 [^1]: This is best modelled by Hopfield Networks, a type of NN that learns rapidly and remembers patterns.
 Its theoretical basis is built around minimum energy configuration and in this respect a learned pattern is literally an attractor.
 [^2]: Both $E$ and $\exists$ are used in the sense of “existence”, but according to the two different uses we have for “existence”, un-mediated, and mediated.
 To recognize something in the real world is, in terms of mental states, to become aware of its existence, thus E. However, for conceptual things, it is rather their possibility for existence in the abstract space that is recognized, hence the $\exists$ from logic.
+[^3]: We can speculate that these levels of abstractions go up, in the way metalogic included logic with its own symbols and patterns, but keeping the same fundamental feature of PCs because this is the fundamental functioning structure for our brains.